BenediktWi/DIMOP_2.1/README.md

 ```

 With both processes running the application is reachable at [http://localhost:5173](http://localhost:5173) and talks to the API on port 8000.
+If the initial API request fails (for example due to a 404 or connection issue),
+the frontend shows an error message instead of the editor.

 ### Configuration